M5 motorway: Construction

 The first 26 mi of the M5 motorway was constructed as a dual two-lane motorway with Worcestershire County Council acting as engineer.
 This section – from junction 4 (Lydiate Ash) in the north to a trumpet junction with the M50 in the south – opened in July 1962.
+The section was constructed by Monk, being 28 miles, from Lydiate Ash to the M50 junction 1, with the A38, at Brockeridge Common (Twyning).

-This original section of the M5, from junctions 4 to 8, was widened to provide six lanes in the early 1990s.
+This original section of the M5, from junctions 4 to 8, was widened to provide six lanes, by late June 1993, by the technique of 'parallel widening'.
 During this work, the northbound Strensham services were rebuilt further away from the modified M50 junction.

-Worcestershire County Council, the police and particularly the county surveyor of Worcestershire made repeated representations that a dual three-lane standard motorway was appropriate.
+Worcestershire County Council, the police and particularly the county surveyor of Worcestershire had made repeated representations, in the late 1950s, that a dual three-lane standard motorway was appropriate.
 The Ministry of Transport insisted that a dual two-lane motorway would be built at a cost of around £8 million.
 The Motorways Archive also records that the carriageways were also built to a lower overall width of 88 feet rather than 100 feet to reduce the loss of agricultural land.
 When the decision became necessary to widen the Worcestershire section of M5, it cost £123 million.

 The 2 mi dual two-lane section between junctions 16 and 17 built at Filton, near Bristol, was also opened in 1962, and was intended to replace the pre-war Filton bypass.
 Gloucestershire County Council acted as engineer for this section, which was widened to a dual three-lane motorway in 1969.

 North of junction 4 the M5 was constructed in sections, from 1967 to 1970, together with the Frankley services.
 Much of the northern section beyond junction 3, from about Oldbury to the junction with the M6 motorway, was constructed as an elevated dual three-lane motorway over Birmingham Canal (Old Main Line), Birmingham Canal (New Main Line), and Titford Pool using concrete pillars.

+West Bromwich to Ray Hall (M6); the contract was given in June 1967 for £5,808,401, to take two and a half years.
+It was planned to open in January 1970, but would remain closed until May 1970, due to local traffic in Smethwick, and consultation with the local police.

+Oldbury to West Bromwich was to open in May 1970, constructed by W. & C. French.

+Quinton to Oldbury was planned to open in March 1970.

 The M5 was also extended southwards, in sections, from 1967 to 1977, through Gloucestershire and Somerset, to Exeter in Devon as a dual three-lane motorway, together with the Strensham services.

+Costain built the section from Bredon, Worcestershire, to Tredington, of 4.75 miles, of £3,392,392, with the contract awarded on 23 July 1968.
+It was to open in March 1970.
+In 1968, it was hoped to reach Edithmead, in Somerset, by the end of 1972, and Exeter by 1975.
+Concrete for the motorway junctions came from Beckford, Worcestershire.